yama-yuki/skeletal-amr/README.md

 # Dependency Matching Pipeline: Complex Sentence to Skeletal AMR
 Codes for the dependency matching pipeline presented in our \*SEM 2021 paper.
 This pipeline converts a complex sentence into its skeletal structure in AMR format, which may be useful in resolving semantic ambiguities of clausal relations in AMR parsing.

+Currently, codes for pattern matching and disambiguation experiment (train/validation) works fine, but output part is still on the way.

 Citation:
 - Yuki Yamamoto, Yuji Matsumoto, and Taro Watanabe.
 Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing.
 In Proceedings of the \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics.
 ```bib